Runaway Coalescence of Pre-Common-Envelope Stellar Binaries: Summary and Conclusions

 Future refinements notwithstanding, the degree to which the {\tt RLOF} point-mass model can reproduce the main features of binary coalescence is very promising for the application of this rapid integration method to future binary merger candidates, rapid binary population synthesis models, and the construction of initial conditions for hydrodynamic models of later stages of common envelope phases.

 \acknowledgements{M.M. gratefully acknowledges the contributions of E.C.
 Ostriker and J. M. Stone, whose advice and insights were central to the formative stages of this work and, especially, the method it is based on.
 We additionally thank O. De Marco, M. Mapelli, J. Grindlay, E. Ramirez-Ruiz, and S. Toonen for helpful discussions.
+Finally, we gratefully acknowledge constructive and thoughtful feedback from the anonymous reviewer.

 We acknowledge support for this work provided by NASA through Einstein Postdoctoral Fellowship grant number PF6-170169 awarded by the Chandra X-ray Center, which is operated by the Smithsonian Astrophysical Observatory for NASA under contract NAS8-03060.
 This material is based upon work supported by the National Science Foundation under Grant No. 1909203.
 Resources supporting this work were provided by the NASA High-End Computing (HEC) Program through the NASA Advanced Supercomputing (NAS) Division at Ames Research Center. }